 - Tingling or a reduction in sensation in associated regions of the body

 - Weakness in the muscles of the arms or legs

-Most patients find that disc prolapse symptoms can be treated conservatively, using physical therapy, pain and anti-inflammatory medication, stretching, exercise, or rest.
+Most patients find that disc prolapse symptoms can be treated conservatively, using physical therapy, pain and anti-inflammatory medication, stretching, exercise or rest.
 If conservative treatment proves ineffective after several weeks or months, Laser Spine Institute might be able to help.
-The award-winning surgeons at Laser Spine Institute use advanced, endoscopic techniques to perform minimally invasive, outpatient procedures that can help patients find relief from the pain associated with a prolapsed disc.
-Contact us to learn more, and for a complimentary review of an MRI or CT scan.
+The surgeons at Laser Spine Institute use advanced techniques to perform minimally invasive, outpatient procedures that can help patients find relief from the pain associated with a prolapsed disc.
+Contact us to learn more and for a complimentary review of an MRI or CT scan.